 \section{Methods}

-As described in the previous section, a realistic reproduction of P-Cyg profiles requires model atmospheres that describe the run of physical conditions over the geometrical extent of the line forming region.
+As described in the previous section, a realistic reproduction of P-Cyg profiles requires a model that describes the run of physical conditions over the geometrical extent of the line forming region.
 In this paper we do not aspire to attain perfect reproductions of observed P-Cyg profiles but rather focus on understanding the general nature of spectral features as they are observed for \sneia.
-For this purpose we calculate spectra from model atmospheres in which different atomic transition lines are removed from the opacity and compare them with spectra calculated using the full, unaltered opacity.
+For this purpose we calculate ``knock-out'' spectra from models in which a relatively small subset of atomic transition lines are removed from the opacity, but all other quantities (e.g.\ temperature, material density, electron density, atomic level population numbers) are kept fixed.
+We then compare the knock-out spectra with the original spectra, which were calculated using the full, unaltered opacity.